vexere/dotfiles/README.md

 - [ ] ruby alias
 - [ ] python alias
 - [ ] alias to work with db cli such as sql server, psql, mongo, redis, ...
-- [ ] Add installation for gcloud & configuration
+- [ ] Add installation for cloud toosl: gcloud, aws, s3, heroku, digital ocean & configuration
+## Add IDE settings
+- [ ] Visual Studio Code
+- [ ] Webstorm
+## Add more tools
+- [ ] Add fzf tool
 ## Allow customization
 - [ ] Add or modify your own alias
 - [ ] Customize zsh / vim / any application settings
+## alias conflict detection & prevention
+- [ ] Dry run through alias to see if there existed alias with the same name
+- [ ] Allow add prefix to default alias to prevent conflict (for example kk instead of k for kubectl, gt instead of g for git, ...)
 ## Documentation
 - [ ] What do we need to do after installation?